zerac/OpenMW-BookWorm/BookWorm/README.txt

 3. Select 'BookWorm' from the left-hand menu.

 Available Options:

+[ USER INTERFACE ]
-* ITEMS PER PAGE: Adjust how many titles appear in the list at once (5-50).
+* ITEMS PER PAGE: Adjust how many titles appear in the list (5-50).
+Default: 20.
-* CUSTOM KEYBINDS: Reassign the Tome Library, Letter Library, and Page Navigation keys to any keys of your choice.

-The Library UI and export instructions will automatically update to reflect your custom keybinds.
+[ KEYBINDINGS ]
+* OPEN TOMES: Set the key to open your Book Library.
+Default: [K].
+* OPEN LETTERS: Set the key to open your Letter/Note Library.
+Default: [L].
+* PREVIOUS/NEXT PAGE: Customize your navigation keys.
+Default: [I] and [O].

+[ NOTIFICATIONS ]
+* DISPLAY MESSAGES: Toggle the "New book discovered" corner notifications.
+* ON-READING NOTIF: Show a message specifically when reading a book for the first time.
+* THROTTLE INVENTORY: Prevents notification spam when picking up stacks or multiple items quickly.
+* NOTIFICATION SOUNDS: Toggle the audio cue played when finding new lore.
+* RECOGNIZE SKILL BOOKS: Enable or disable specialized tracking for skill-up books.
+* SHOW SKILL NAMES: Display the specific skill (e.g., "Acrobatics") in the notification.
+* SKILL SOUNDS: Toggle the unique audio cue played when a skill book is discovered.

 Note: Settings are stored in your global 'settings.cfg', meaning your preferences persist across all characters and save files.

 --- L10N ---
 Google translated, so please take with a small rock of salt.
 Feedback is welcome.
+Currently includes: DE FR PL SV RU

 --- INSTALLATION ---
 1. Manual Installation: